 to foster debate and challenge the status quo.

 Some examples we have been working on recently:

-A major refit of a detached house which will include underfloor heating in multiple zones, a log stove with back boiler connected to a 300L thermal store and a whole house heat recovery ventilation system.
+A major refit of a split-level house which includes underfloor heating in multiple zones, high levels of thermal insulation and a NIBE ground source heat pump (deep bore type).

 New-build house with log stove, ground-source heat pump (horizontal trench), thermal store and whole-house heat recovery system, as well as passive design principles of super-insulation, high thermal mass, airtightness, high-performance windows, and a layout that maximises the site's south-facing aspect.

-Conversion and extension of a listed sawmill building to create a horticultural training centre which includes 3.5KW photovoltaic array, solar thermal hot water, rainwater recycling and an air-to-air heat pump system.
-The heating includes a fast warm-up routine, absence detectors and multiple zone programmer controls to reduce wasted energy use.
+Conversion and extension of a listed sawmill building to create a horticultural training centre which includes 3.5KW photovoltaic array and solar thermal hot water.
 Low energy lights, high performance windows, reclaimed/recycled and locally-sourced materials, and high standards of insulation/airtightness complete the low carbon package.